A Different Point Of View (Part 2)

 In Part 1 of this blog, we focussed on searching for perfection in drills, especially on the defence side, in this blog we look at the higher end of your training and where it may take you.

-During my classes throughout this year, I have tried to emphasise that there is no Tan, and there is no Bong, it is Tan/Punch or it is Bong/Lap/Fak Sau, but even this is not quite right, mainly because such training can easily allow the student to believe that this singular action is enough, when it is clearly not.
+During my classes I have try to emphasise that there is no Tan, and there is no Bong, it is Tan/Punch or it is Bong/Lap/Fak Sau, but even this is not quite right, mainly because such training can easily allow the student to believe that this singular action is enough, when it is clearly not.

 Never believe you will get the knockout, if you do get the K.O. then well done, but never expect it, especially when we consider that Wing Chun is supposed to be defending against the bigger stronger opponent, and it is for this reason that we must Tan/punch and continue the punching until the threat is gone.